 Your permit application must be accompanied by the correct fee.
 Download the fee schedule for the county in which the property is located:

 Apply for this evaluation if you intend to remodel or otherwise change the water and septic requirements of your existing home or property.
 Use this form only if there is an existing system on the property and the demands on that system will be changing.
-Download the application: Antrim, Charlevoix, Emmet or Otsego County.
+Download the application: Antrim and Emmet Counties or Charlevoix County, or Otsego County.

 Apply for this evaluation if you are the buyer (or the buyer's lending institution) and you need to determine the adequacy of the water supply and sewage disposal system of a house for sale.
 The evaluation includes the determination of operation, capacity and size of the sewage disposal system and if the system reasonably meets sanitary code requirements.
 Water samples are collected for coliform bacteria and partial chemical analysis to determine well water quality.
 The well construction and isolation are reviewed and compliance and/or non-compliance with well construction rules is determined.
 Water well records are reviewed if available.